 Environment – materials, energy, water, emissions, effluent and waste, products and services

 Society – education, employment practices, occupational health and safety, training and development and

 Governance and related sustainability concerns – good corporate practices

-The Board is responsible for ensuring that the Group operates as a responsible corporate citizen, and has set strategic guidelines for meeting sustainability requirements recognised by the Group, with the aim of translating its corporate values into sustainable business practices and interaction with all its stakeholders.
+The Board is responsible for ensuring that the bank operates as a responsible corporate citizen, and has set strategic guidelines for meeting sustainability requirements recognised by the bank, with the aim of translating its corporate values into sustainable business practices and interaction with all its stakeholders.